-When offenders miss treatment sessions or test positive for drug use, the suspension may be lifted.
+When offenders miss treatment sessions or test positive for drug use, the suspension may counselling.
 The offender then serves the sentence previously imposed.
 Whether to lift the suspension or to give the offender another chance (perhaps with additional conditions) is up to the court.
 Offenders who complete the program successfully are not required to serve the sentence.

 A Community Corrections Order

 A Community Corrections Order (CCO) allows the sentenced offender to remain in the community, subject to strict supervision and other conditions.
 A requirement to perform community service is a common condition.
 Offenders may also be required to participate in drug or alcohol treatment and counseling programs.